 - The other option is to establish paternity through a court order.
 This is where the legal paternity test comes into play.

 In order to prove paternity for court purposes, a legal paternity test is usually necessary.
 A legal paternity test requires a chain-of-custody process whereby a third-party Collector verifies participating individuals’ identity, witnesses DNA collection and then sends the samples to directly to the testing laboratory.
 This process ensures that no party has tampered with samples and prevents any other fraudulent activities.
 Once results are received at the lab, the DNA from the father, child and sometimes mother is compared and results are released to the participants.

-- First, you need to call IDENTIGENE.
+- First, you need to call DDC.
 During this phone call, a DNA sample-collection appointment is set up at a location near you

-- We send all of the testing supplies directly to your Collector prior to the collection appointment.
-If you’ve already purchased a kit, we’ll credit your account
+- We send all testing supplies directly to your collector prior to the collection appointment.
+If you’ve already purchased an at-home kit from the store, we’ll credit your account

 - Next, you need to attend your collection appointment with a government-issued photo ID (for adults) and a photo (for children)